This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Treatment is not needed if you do not have symptoms or your condition is mild.
 If you develop symptoms, treatment will depend on the cause:

 - Your phosphate level will be increased.
 Your healthcare provider may recommend that you have more food or drinks that contain phosphate.
 Examples include breads that contain yeast, dairy products, meat, eggs, peas, nuts, and beans.
-Your healthcare provider or a dietitian can tell you how much of these to have each day.
+Your provider or a dietitian can tell you how much of these to have each day.
 Medicine may be given to increase your phosphate level.
 You may be able to take this as a pill at home.
 You will need to be admitted to the hospital if you need to get this medicine through an IV.
 Medicines may also be used to lower your calcium level or to raise other mineral levels.

 - Medicines may need to be changed or stopped.
 Your healthcare provider will review all of your medicines with you.
 He or she may recommend that you change or stop taking medicines that are causing your symptoms.